MarshallStatistics/MarshallStatistics.github.io/_posts/2024-11-26-Estimation-regression.md

 \end{align}
 $$

 Therefore, using this equation, we can find the value of \boldsymbol{\beta} which minimises the overall absolute value error as much as possible.
-As such, this approach is referred to as "least squares estimation", since it is the estimation which minimises the squares (of the errors).
+As such, this approach is referred to as "least squares estimation", since it is the estimation that minimises the squares (of the errors).
 Let's ground this with an example.

 > ### Example 1: Least Squares Estimation
 > Let us refer back to our test scores investigation.
 Recall, our data collected was as follows: